lumina-desktop/lumina-docs/lumina.rst

 Lumina Screenshot
 =================

-This utility can be used to take screenshots of the desktop or applications and save them as PNG image files.
-To launch this utility, click the icon for
+This utility can be used to take screenshots of the desktop or selected window and save them as PNG image files.
+To launch this utility, click the start menu and select
-:menuselection:`Applications --> Lumina Screenshot` or type :command:`lumina-screenshot` from an xterm.
+:menuselection:`Browse Applications --> Utility --> Lumina Screenshot`, right-click the desktop and select :menuselection:`Applications --> Utility --> Lumina Screenshot`, type

-To take a screenshot, click the "Snap" button in the upper-right corner of the screen shown in :numref:`Figure %s: Lumina Screenshot <lumina9a>`.
+:command:`lumina-screenshot` from a terminal window, or press the :kbd:`Print Screen` button.

 .. _lumina9a: